DevInnovationLab/dil-lab-manual.github.io/docs/principles/coding.md

 [Example of analysis script header](https://github.com/worldbank/rio-safe-space/blob/6b8907eefb430272100ea8de8db6e5d302ac7e58/Reproducibility%20Package/dofiles/analysis/paper/graphs/beliefs.do#L1-L13){: .btn .btn-more }{:target="_blank"}
 [Template project readme](https://social-science-data-editors.github.io/template_README/){: .btn .btn-more }{:target="_blank"}
 [Example of protocol to update readme](https://github.com/DevInnovationLab/dil-template-repo/blob/main/CONTRIBUTING.md#opening-a-pull-request-from-a-feature-branch-to-develop){: .btn .btn-more }{:target="_blank"}

-## Code should live forever

-What does it mean for code to "stay alive"?
-It means that *any other researcher* can run it *without errors* and obtain *consistent results*.
-To achieve this, code should be written to endure: plan your analytic workflow having in mind that it may be used again and again.
-It may seem otherwise, but implementing good practices as soon as you start writing code will save you time.
-It will also make coding more pleasant!

-**A common practice that prevents code from staying alive is requiring a series of manual steps to run the code or re-create outputs**.
-For example, projects where one needs to open and run different pieces of code in a particular order, where code is typed directly into a software’s console, or where users need to copy-paste inputs from one software to another – copy-pasting from statistical software to word documents being the most common offense.
-To avoid this issue, make sure your workflow is fully automated.

-**Another common practice that hinders endurance is neglecting transferability and creating code that only runs in one computer**.
-For example, by hard coding file paths or using libraries that are not installed on other machines.
-Strategies that can help prevent this include:

-- **Sharing all the necessary operating system configurations alongside the code through containers**.
-This is the safest way to guarantee a smooth transfer between computers, but it can also be costly to set up and requires specific software for code to be reused.
-- **Making it easy to adjust file paths**.
-- **Setting up a system to manage packages and user-written commands**, including the specific versions used.
-This can be done in Python using virtual environments, in R with the `renv` package, and in Stata by sharing the code for the command versions used.

-[Use of Docker containers for Reproducibility in Economics](https://aeadataeditor.github.io/posts/2021-11-16-docker){: .btn .btn-more }{:target="_blank"}
-[Writing transferrable file paths](https://dimewiki.worldbank.org/File_path){: .btn .btn-more }{:target="_blank"}
-[Python virtual environments](https://realpython.com/python-virtual-environments-a-primer/){: .btn .btn-more }{:target="_blank"}
-[Introduction to `renv`](https://rstudio.github.io/renv/articles/renv.html){: .btn .btn-more }{:target="_blank"}

-## Don't repeat yourself

-There are many problems with repetitive code: it takes longer to read, is error-prone, and is hard to maintain.
-In computer science, the [DRY rule](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) states that **"every piece of knowledge must have a single, unambiguous, authoritative representation within a system"**.
-A good rule of thumb to implement this rule is that if you have copied and pasted a chunk of code more than twice, it should probably be turned into a *function* or a *loop*.
-[Abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science) is the key concept behind this principle: separate inputs that are context-specific from the general processes.
-The latter can typically be re-used in different contexts, as long as the context-specific inputs are provided.

-Say, for example, that you are running regressions of multiple outcome variables on treatment assignment and a fixed set of controls.
-You could repeat yourself by writing the code to run one regression for each outcome variable, and list all controls on the code for each of these regressions.
-Note that the outcome variable is specific to each regression, but the set of controls is stable for the whole project.
-Given this setup, if you wanted to add or remove a control variable, you would have to edit multiple lines of code.
-A more efficient way to do this would be to have a single representation of the set of control variables in your code, defining this set of variables in the main script (as a global macro in Stata or an object in R) and referring to it in analysis scripts.
-By doing this, you will be able to update all regressions by altering a single line in a single script.
-To go further, you could also loop over outcome variables and write the code for the regressions only once.

-An extension of the DRY rule is to not spend time reinventing the wheel. **If you are trying to do something that does not seem easy to implement, spend some time looking for an existing function from reputed sources to do it**.
-Using canned functions will make your code easier to read and less buggy.
-Developers usually share their solutions in the form of packages or libraries which include extensive error-handling features that are not thought of when first implementing a task.
-For example, both R and Stata have commands that allow you to create a balance table with a single line of code, so writing code from scratch to summarize variables, test for differences in means, and organize this information into a table means repeating other people’s work, which is not a great use of your time.

 ## Track your changes